Aída Yéspica

-Aída María Yéspica Jaime ([aˈiða maˈɾi.a ˈʝespika ˈxajme]; born 15 July 1982) is a Venezuelan television personality, model, actress and former beauty pageant contestant.
+Aída María Yéspica Jaime ([aˈiða maˈɾi.a ˈʝespika ˈxajme]; born 15 July 1982) is a Venezuelan actress, TV host, model and beauty pageant titleholder.
 Considered a sex symbol of the 2000s and 2010s, she has participated in variety and reality shows, acted in films and TV programs, posed for several nude calendars, and appeared in television commercials.

 Biography

 Known as Aída Yéspica or sometimes Aída María Yéspica, her full name is Aída María Yéspica Jaime.
 She was born in Barquisimeto, Venezuela.

 Career

 In 2002, Yéspica entered the Miss Venezuela pageant.
 As Miss Amazonas, she represented the state of Amazonas.
 Although Mariangel Ruiz won the pageant, Yéspica became a media favorite.

 Modeling career

 In 2003, Yéspica moved to Milan, Italy, to start a modeling career.
 She became well known as a model and showgirl, appearing on covers of Italian magazines (including Maxim, GQ, Max and Fox) and releasing four nude calendars in Italy.
 She also appeared in various television commercials, including commercials for Braun, Campari, Calze Sanpellegrino, Nissan, and RAS, in which she starred with Sean Connery.
 In July 2005, she became model and spokesperson for a jewelry line produced by Zancan.
 In October 2008, during the 8th month of her first pregnancy, she posed naked for the weekly magazine Chi.

 Yespica appeared in various music videos in the 2000s, including Cesare Cremonini's Latin Lover; Dip It, by Coolio;Get Involved by Ginuwine; and You Know Ain’t Love by R.J. featuring Pitbull.

 In 2012, she posed for the cover of Playboy Italia.

 From late 2013 to late 2016 Yéspica worked in USA as a model.
 She continued to model for Italian brands including Pitti Immagine and La Dolce Vita.
 In May 2018, Yéspica was la madrina dell'evento for the SBK World Championship at the Imola racetrack.
 In September 2018, she launched a "capsule collection" of shoes for the brand Easy'nRose, for spring-summer 2019.